nneubarth/topomap/README.md

 **Grid:** class for creating a custom grid on which to move the stage.

 **moveComplete:** event handler for the MoveComplete event; can be used for triggering data acquisition.

+**gridStepEphus:** for use with ephus electrophysiology acquisition software